Self-assembly of linear diblock copolymers in selective solvents: from single micelles to particles with tri-continuous inner structures†

-Large-scale Dissipative Particle Dynamics (DPD) simulations have been performed to investigate the self-assembly of over 20,000 linear diblock copolymer chains in a selective solvent.
-Specifically, we found that the transition from spherical to cylindrical vesicles and in turn to disk-like, and onion-like vesicles, and finally to tri-continuous spherical particles is mainly due to the increase of aggregation number.
-In addition, the structures with large aggregation numbers are formed through fusion of smaller aggregates and the length of the corona block of the block copolymer plays a critical on the resulting morphology.
-Furthermore, our simulations indicate that the very larger amount of polymer in our simulation is the key to observation of a state of dynamic equilibrium between free chain and aggregates in solution, as well as formation of more complex structures from linear diblock copolymer in selective solvents.
-Overall, this study paves the way for future coordinated experimental/computational studies on formation nanoparticles with complex morphologies from diblock copolymers, an area of great scientific and industrial interest.
+Large-scale dissipative particle dynamics (DPD) simulations have been performed to investigate the self-assembly of over 20 000 linear diblock copolymer chains in a selective solvent.
+Specifically, we found that the transition from spherical to cylindrical vesicles and in turn to disk-like and onion-like vesicles, and finally to tri-continuous spherical particles is mainly due to the increase in the aggregation number.
+In addition, the structures with large aggregation numbers are formed through the fusion of smaller aggregates and the length of the corona block of the block copolymer plays a critical role in the resulting morphology.
+Furthermore, our simulations indicate that the very larger amount of polymer in our simulation is the key to the observation of a state of dynamic equilibrium between free chains and aggregates in solution, as well as the formation of more complex structures from linear diblock copolymers in selective solvents.
+Overall, this study paves the way for future coordinated experimental/computational studies on the formation of nanoparticles with complex morphologies from diblock copolymers, an area of great scientific and industrial interest.